megapython/megapython/docs/index.md

 ## Post Schedule

 I would be posting updates twice a week, on Tuesday & Thursday (IST).
+Currently, there is no deadline for creating new articles, whatever I manage to finish will be pushed online.

 ## Contributing Content